-At the end of our Release Planning meeting, we look holistically at development needs.
+At the end of our Strategy Sprint, we look holistically at development needs.
 We build out a product development roadmap, organized into releases and weekly iterations so that the coming months are clearly defined.

 One of our senior team members will serve as your product manager and primary account manager.
-During your Release Planning phase, we'll determine if they need to serve in a dedicated capacity, working only on your project, or if they can be effective managing your project in addition to other client projects.
+During your Strategy Sprint, we'll determine if they need to serve in a dedicated capacity, working only on your project, or if they can be effective managing your project in addition to other client projects.
 Their role is about driving the project forward.
 By providing unbiased product development insights, they will serve as your advocate throughout the development process.

 Depending on your project needs, your team will be a tight-knit group of: